 Doug Goehring has been North Dakota Agriculture Commissioner since 2009.

 A third-generation farmer, Commissioner Goehring, along with his son, Dustin, operates a 2,000-acre, no-till farm near Menoken in south central North Dakota, where they raise corn, soybeans, spring wheat, winter wheat, sunflowers, and barley.
 In the past, the Goehrings have also produced durum, canola, mustard, millet, safflower, alfalfa, lentils and field peas, and have had a feeder cattle operation.

 Commissioner Goehring is the former president and chairman of the board of Nodak Mutual Insurance Co. and a director of American Agricultural Insurance Co.

 Long active in farm organizations, Commissioner Goehring has served as vice president of the North Dakota Farm Bureau and is a member of the North Dakota Stockmen’s Association, the North Dakota Grain Growers, the North Dakota Soybean Association, the North Dakota Corn Growers Association and the National Association of Corporate Directors.
 An early supporter of agriculture-based, renewable fuels, he is an investor in the Red Trail Energy Ethanol Plant at Richardton.

 Commissioner Goehring is past president of the Midwestern Association of State Departments of Agriculture.
 He is a former director of the United Soybean Board where he served as chairman of the sustainability committee, domestic research committee, industrial uses and international marketing committee.
 He was a former director of the North Dakota Soybean Council, a former secretary/treasurer of the North Dakota Grain Growers Association and a member of USDA’s Area 4 Research Farm Steering Committee.
 He is the former president of the Menoken School Board and past chairman of the Bismarck Mandan Chamber Agriculture Committee.

 Commissioner Goehring attended Bismarck State College and is a licensed medical laboratory technician.

-Commissioner Goehring and wife Annette have six children and seven grandchildren.
+Commissioner Goehring and wife Annette have six children and eight grandchildren.
 They attend Evangel Assembly of God in Bismarck.